-10. Take them to Credit Counseling:
+10. Encourage them to Get Credit Counseling:

 If they’ve got a lot of credit card debt we usually recommend Consumer Credit Counseling / Money Management International.
 They are one of the oldest (more than 60 years), most reputable, and inexpensive credit counseling groups around.